 “When I came home I couldn’t sleep for the first three nights, my head was spinning,” says Karen.
 “There were so many things I wanted to do.”
 Karen is currently planning another session to learn Patsy’s fusion technique, to help her create double-sided pieces.

 Students appreciate Patsy’s openness, unlike so many art teachers who, fearful of losing business, are apt to limit the knowledge they share, Karen says.
 “Patsy is not afraid to give out her secrets.”
 Patsy agrees.
 “We as a group can grow faster this way, and bring our art to a different level.”

-But even with the best raining, Patsy acknowledges that everyone, at one time or another, gets stuck.
-So then what if “When you’re designing and can’t get it to work, you have to put it down,” she says.
+But even with the best training, Patsy acknowledges that everyone, at one time or another, gets stuck.
+“When you’re designing and can’t get it to work, you have to put it down,” she says.
 “I have learned not to push it, as it just gets worse.
-So I put it down, I walk away.
+I put it down, walk away.
 Then when something clicks, I can get back to it.
 And the fun begins.
 It’s like life,” Patsy says.
 “It is difficult, laborious, challenging, rewarding and beautiful.
 Enjoy it.”

 “Wonderful class, far exceeded my expectations, learned more this week than I have in the past two years.”

 “Excellent instruction.
 You handle varied skill levels easily.
 The class was encouraging and motivational.”